bk/wmk-docs/content/features.md

 - The content is rendered using [Mako][mako], a template system which makes all the resources of Python easily available to you.
 - "Stand-alone" templates – i.e. templates that are not used for presenting Markdown-based content – are also rendered if present.
+This can e.g. be used for list pages or content based on external sources (such as a database).
 - Additional data for the site may be loaded from separate YAML files ­ or even (with a small amount of Python/Mako code) from other data sources such as CSV files, SQL databases or REST/graphql APIs.